Sky Park Farm

 The Route

-At the closed off junction with Durford Road where there are concrete bollards, take the lane opposite on your left.
-Walk down the lane and pass the round buildings of old sewerage works on your left.
+1. Walk along Penns Place Road, exiting the way you drove in.
+There is a new play area in Penn’s Farm playing fields just behind the hedge.
+At the concrete bollards of the closed off junction with Durford Road, take the lane opposite on your left.
+Pass the round buildings of old sewerage works.
 Shortly the lane bends to the right, but you should continue onto the dirt track and go through a gate.

-Cross the next field to the wooden bridge on the other side.
-Go left after the bridge and follow the path around the edge of the huge field.
-At the corner, go right with the path and soon on your left you will see the footpath that enters Sky Park Farm through a tall metal gate.
+3. Cross the field to the bridge on the other side.
+Go left after the bridge and follow the path around the edge of the field.
+At the corner, go right and soon on your left folllow the footpath that enters Sky Park Farm through a metal gate.

-Here you have a choice to make.
-If you want to see more of the deer varieties, feed the deer, use the picnic area, amazing adventure playground and spotter trails, you will need to turn right and walk up the lane to the visitors entrance and pay an entrance fee.
-You can also visit the café without paying the fee.
-If you do not wish to enter the farm, turn left along the lane and cross a stone bridge over the river.
+5. If you want to visit the farm properly, turn right and walk up the lane to the entrance and buy a ticket.
+You can visit the café without a fee.
+If you do not wish to visit the farm, turn left and cross a stone bridge over the river.

-Just after the fine house, the footpath forks left through a gate and crosses a little marshy paddock before a kissing gate brings you into the large field again.
-Trace the path across the middle, passing a large lone tree to your right.
-On the other side of this field, you will hit the path you came in on and can turn right to retrace your steps back to Petersfield.
+7. After the house, turn left through a gate and cross a marshy paddock before a gate brings you into the large field again.
+Trace the path across the middle, passing a lone tree to your right.
+On the other side of the field, you will hit the path you came in on and can turn right to retrace your steps back to Petersfield.

 After paid entry to Sky Park Farm: